tufonus/cloodio-source/readme.txt

-This is a sample file to test the repository
+This is a sample file to test the repository.

+More changes made